Arthur Rhodes: Oakland Athletics

 Rhodes signed with the Oakland Athletics after the 2003 season.
 A's manager Ken Macha first used him as a closer after years as a successful setup man in Seattle, but he failed in this capacity with a number of blown saves and was traded to the Pittsburgh Pirates, along with Mark Redman and cash for catcher Jason Kendall and cash after the one season with the Athletics.

 Cleveland Indians

-In the same offseason, the Pirates traded him on to the Cleveland Indians for Matt Lawton, and as he did in Seattle became the top setup man for the Tribe.
+In the same offseason, the Pirates traded Rhodes to the Cleveland Indians for Matt Lawton, and, as he did in Seattle, Rhodes became the top setup man for the Tribe.

 Philadelphia Phillies

 On January 27, 2006, after one year in Cleveland, the Indians traded him to the Philadelphia Phillies for outfielder Jason Michaels.

 Second stint with Mariners

-On January 24, 2007, Rhodes was re-signed by the Mariners to a minor league contract with an invitation to spring training by the Mariners, but injured his pitching arm, underwent Tommy John surgery and missed the entire 2007 season, becoming a free agent after the season.
+On January 24, 2007, Rhodes was re-signed by the Mariners to a minor league contract with an invitation to spring training by the Mariners.
+He injured his pitching arm, underwent Tommy John surgery in May, and missed the entire 2007 season, becoming a free agent after the season.
 On January 15, 2008, the Mariners once again signed him to a minor league deal and invited him to spring training.
 He didn't make the team to start the season, but on April 14 was added to the active roster.